 INSPIRE Index Polygons spatial data

-View or download Land Registry INSPIRE Index Polygons and Metadata.
+View or download HM Land Registry INSPIRE Index Polygons and Metadata.

 Download INSPIRE Index Polygons